A short put is simply the sale of a put option.

-Maximum Gain: Limited to the premium received for selling the put option.
+The Max Gain is limited to the premium received for selling the put option.

 When to use: When you are bullish on market direction and bearish on market volatility.

-Although selling puts carries the potential for unlimited losses on the downside they are a great way to position yourself to buy stock when it becomes "cheap".
+Although selling puts carries the potential for large losses on the downside they are a great way to position yourself to buy stock when it becomes "cheap".
 Selling a put option is another way of saying "I would buy this stock for [strike] price if it were to trade there by [expiration] date."

 A short put locks in the purchase price of a stock at the strike price.
 Plus you will keep any premium received as a result of the trade.